SOG vs SCROG with Kyle Kushman

 We have outlined how to set up and execute both techniques in the following articles:

 This article will take a look at the main differences between the two growing techniques, helping you to decide which is best suited to your cannabis growing needs – SOG vs SCROG.
 However, Kronic is here to break down the benefits and drawbacks of Sea of Green (SOG) and Screen of Green (SCROG) first, before comparing and contrasting Low-Stress Training (LST) with it’s more rigorous counterpart, High-Stress Training (HST).

 Indica plants, on the other hand, are generally shorter and bushier.
 They are well-known for having a large, central cola rather than multiple, smaller branches, and perform well in a SOG with little maintenance.
 Try Northern Lights or White Widow – classic cannabis strains and perfect for the job.

-If you prefer growing with autos a SOG is unquestionably the better choice.
+If you prefer growing autos, a SOG is unquestionably the better choice.
 They are generally fast and uniform and rarely grow too tall for a sea of green.
-They grow too fast for a SCROG, however, and you simply won’t have the time to train them.
+They’re usually too fast for a ScrOG – visit our autoflower ScrOG guide to learn more.

 2. Do SOGs require more plants?